 Freshwater or silver eels when poached produce a liquor which when reduced sets to a jelly.
 Conger eels seem to produce less of the setting agent when cooked so this is supplemented in the recipe with gelatin.

 - 2 leaves Gelatine

-- Bring a pan of salted water to the boil, reduce to a simmer and very gently blanch the eel steaks for a couple of minutes.
+- Bring a large pan of salted water to the boil, reduce to a simmer and very gently add the eel steaks and blanch for a couple of minutes.
 Remove with a slotted spoon and set aside.
 Discard the water.

 - Remove the eel steaks with a slotted spoon, set aside and allow to cool.
 Strain the cooking licquor into a separate pan and also allow to cool.

 - While the licquor is still warm prepare the gelatine leaves using the pack instructions and dissolve in the licquor, warming if necessary.
 Allow to cool but not to set.

 - Place the eel steaks into a serving bowl and pour over the licquor.
 Place in the fridge to set.